openstack/cyborg-tempest-plugin/README.rst

 Cyborg Tempest Plugin
 =====================

-This is a cyorg tempest plugin package.
+This is a cyborg tempest plugin package.
 Tests can be run as a tempest plugin against any cyborg-enabled OpenStack cloud.

 Please fill here a long description which must be at least 3 lines wrapped on